PTB-SR/ocdb/docs/usecases.rst

 Plotting values
 ===============

 Plotting values should be straight-forward.
-However it is sometimes convenient to plot methods for each material readily available.
-The following plots would be immediately obvious:
+However it is sometimes convenient to have plot methods for each material readily available.
+The following plots are immediately obvious:

 * plot of *n* vs. wavelength
 * plot of *k* vs. wavelength